jzzheng22/hlp21-project-group-3/doc/symbol.md

  - Returns list of port IDs for a given symbol ID.
  - Used to find wires connected to a symbol.

-*Optional interface functions*

-These are called by BusWire and implemented in JEMerrick's Symbol:
 `Symbol.getPortWidth (model : Model) (pId : CommonTypes.PortId) : int`
  - Returns width of specified port.